JodaOrg/joda-collect/src/site/markdown/index.md

 **Joda-Collect** provides collections that are not present in the JDK or [Google Guava](http://code.google.com/p/guava-libraries/).

-The JDK and Guava contain many collection classes, but occasionally there is something misisng.
+The JDK and Guava contain many collection classes, but occasionally there is something missing.
 This project provides a home for those collections.

 Joda-Collect is licensed under the business-friendly [Apache 2.0 licence](license.html).